Matt Birney: Political career

+Leader of the Opposition

 Despite his relative lack of experience, Birney was widely seen as one of the Liberal Party's better performers in Opposition during the 2001-2005 parliament.
-After the Liberal Party under Colin Barnett was heavily defeated at the 2005 elections by the Labor government of Geoff Gallop, Barnett returned to the backbench and Birney was elected unopposed as party leader.
+He had been discussed as a potential challenger to Barnett's leadership during his first term in parliament.
+After the Liberal Party under Colin Barnett was heavily defeated at the 2005 elections by the Labor government of Geoff Gallop, Barnett returned to the backbench and Birney was elected party leader.
 He had retained Kalgoorlie with a healthy swing of eight percent, making Kalgoorlie a safe Liberal seat.
 Indeed, he actually won enough primary votes to retain the seat without the need for preferences.

 After becoming leader, Birney came under consistent criticism from both inside and outside his party.
-A number of public gaffes, including saying that the Pope had a wife, and taking his girlfriend on a taxpayer funded tour of Europe, reduced his effectiveness as opposition leader.
+A number of public gaffes, including suggesting in a radio interview that the Pope had a partner, and taking his girlfriend on a taxpayer funded tour of Europe, reduced his effectiveness as opposition leader.
 Within the party he was criticised for his lack of inclusiveness in policy formation.
 These problems led Barnett's former deputy leader, Paul Omodei, to challenge Birney for the leadership.
 Omodei defeated Birney in a party room ballot held on 24 March 2006.
+The spill motion passed 17 votes to 16, and Omodei won the subsequent ballot 18 votes to 15.
 Omodei stated he would consider offering Birney a position on the Liberal front bench, but Birney remained on the back bench thereafter.

 Birney's demise as WA Liberal leader was later echoed by that of South Australian Liberal leader Iain Evans a year later in 2007.
 Both Birney and Evans became their party's leaders following its defeat in the respective state elections only to be dumped a year later in a leadership coup.
 Birney became the first WA Liberal leader who did not lead the party to an election since the party's first leader, Ross McDonald.

+Later career

 On 3 January 2008, Birney announced that he would be quitting politics for the corporate world, and duly retired at the 2008 state election.

 On 24 August 2014, The Sunday Times reported that Birney was considering a return to state politics, quoting him as saying that he had "unfinished business".
 He said he would not challenge a sitting member for pre-selection.

+As of 2026, his return to state politics has not eventuated.

 From 2013 to 2016, he was the managing director of Birney Corporate Communications, a company he founded.
 He is the author and director of Bulls N' Bears, a joint venture between Business News and Birney Corporate Communications which provides news about ASX-listed companies.
+Birney also presents a Bulls N' Bears program of public company news and chief executive interviews on Perth radio station 6PR.